-- (1) The calculation is based on [REDACTED] in issue immediately following the completion of the [REDACTED] without taking into account of any Shares which may be issued upon exercise of the [REDACTED]. - (2) The unaudited pro forma adjusted net tangible assets per Share has been arrived at after the adjustments referred to in "Appendix II Unaudited pro forma financial information A. Unaudited pro forma statement of adjusted combined net tangible assets" in this document. - (3) The unaudited pro forma adjusted combined net tangible assets attributable to owner of the parent does not take into account interim dividends of HK\$72.5 million declared by certain subsidiaries on 23 November 2018 and paid on 25 March 2019.
-Had the dividend been taken into account, the unaudited pro forma adjusted combined net tangible assets of the Group per Share would have been HK\$[REDACTED] and HK\$[REDACTED] at the [REDACTED] of HK\$[REDACTED] and HK\$[REDACTED], respectively, which is calculated based on [REDACTED] in issue immediately following the [REDACTED].
+- (1) The calculation is based on [REDACTED] in issue immediately following the completion of the [REDACTED] without taking into account of any Shares which may be issued upon exercise of the [REDACTED]. - (2) The unaudited pro forma adjusted net tangible assets per Share has been arrived at after the adjustments referred to in "Appendix II Unaudited pro-forma financial information Unaudited pro forma statement of adjusted combined net tangible assets" in this document. - (3) The unaudited pro forma adjusted combined net tangible assets attributable to owner of the parent does not take into account interim dividends of HK\$72.5 million declared by certain subsidiaries on 23 November 2018.
+Had the dividend been taken into account, the unaudited pro forma adjusted combined net tangible assets of the Group per Share would have been HK\$[0.21] and HK\$[0.26] at the [REDACTED] of HK\$[REDACTED] and HK\$[REDACTED], respectively, which is calculated based on [REDACTED] in issue immediately following the [REDACTED].